Divested-Mobile/Hypatia/README.md

 Overview
 --------
-Hypatia is the worlds first FOSS malware scanner for Android.
+Hypatia is the world's first FOSS malware scanner for Android.
 It is powered by ClamAV style signature databases.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"